deatil/zig-totp/README.md

 ## Zig-totp

-A totp library for zig.
+A totp and hotp library for zig.

 ### Env